ABOUT

 (2) Benetton Group, an Italian company founded in 1965 in the field of fashion and clothing.

-(3) Talit: a four-cornered garment, like a shawl, specific to Judaism, with black bands and fringes.
+(3) Tallit: a four-cornered garment, like a shawl, specific to Judaism, with black bands and fringes.

 (4) American anthem “The star-spangled banner”.
 Composer, author, poem written by Francis Scott Key in 1814.